itsarbaaz/Quizzo/README.md

 # Quizzo

-This is an online quiz organizing website project, developed using Python's web framework Django.
+A dynamic online quiz organizing website built with Django, leveraging the power of Python.
-For front-end designing I have used Twitter's front-end library Bootstrap4.
+The project utilizes Bootstrap4 for captivating front-end design and PostgreSQL for robust back-end data storage.

 ## Current Features